remove trusted desktop remnants

 Some of this is man pages, but extends back into auths and the *_attr databases

-Updated by Peter Tribble over 3 years ago
+Updated by Peter Tribble almost 4 years ago

 The idletime and idlecmd keys are explicitly marked as only being available when Trusted Extensions is configured.
 The documentation is clear that it should be safe to remove them from the code as well.